Who Should Attend

 Continuing Pharmacy Education

-This activity has been submitted to the American Society of Consultant Pharmacists, which is approved by the American Council of Pharmaceutical Education as a provider of continuing pharmacy education, for approval of contact hours.
+The American Society of Consultant Pharmacists is accredited by the Accreditation Council for Pharmacy Education as a provider of continuing pharmacy education.